marktr11/WUIR-CLASS-recSys/README.md

 1. **Baseline Mode**: Uses number of applicable jobs as reward
 2. **No-Mastery-Levels Mode**: Uses a utility function that considers both skill acquisition and job applicability
+   - **Usefulness-of-info-as-Rwd**: Uses utility function as reward
+   - **Weighted-Usefulness-of-info-as-Rwd**: Combines number of applicable jobs with utility function

 ## Features